microsoft/PowerToys/README.md

 ### General

 - Fix issue causing folders to not be removed on uninstall.
-- Support per-user scope installation and GPO to forbid it.
+- Support per-user scope installation.
    - Companies can control this using the new GPO.

 ### Awake